 Church Lane Enham Lane, Knight's Enham, Andover, Hampshire, SP10 4DS, United Kingdom

 Grid reference: SU 363 481

 By car: Heading north from Andover on the A343 Newbury Rd, turn left at the last roundabout on the edge of town (1 mile before Enham Alamein) onto the Andover Ring Road (Saxon Way).
 Knight's Enham hamlet and the Church, (signposted ‘12th Century Church’) are the first turning on the right no more than 100 metres from the roundabout.

 To find us: View the map on: www.achurchnearyou.com/knights-enham

 Public transport: Very limited bus service from Andover Bus Station.

-One step up from the road and one threshold step into the church.
-New path scheduled for 2017.
+New path now makes it more accessible for wheelchairs.
 Please note there are no toilet facilities at the Church.

 The Parish Office,

 Tel: 01264 335237